sahmedG/lem-in/README.md

 ### Objectives

-This project is meant to make you code a digital version of an ant farm.

 Create a program `lem-in` that will read from a file (describing the ants and the colony) given in the arguments.

 Upon successfully finding the quickest path, `lem-in` will display the content of the file passed as argument and each move the ants make from room to room.